- Fuel Cell Cars

 - Solar Power

 - Wind Power

 - Lab Accessories

 - STEM Education

 Fumasep FAA-3-PK-75 is a PK reinforced Anion Exchange Membrane (AEM) with low resistance, high selectivity, high mechanical stability, and high stability in alkaline and acidic environment.
-The polymer backbone for this AEM is based on a hydrocarbon polymer material.
+The polymer backbone for this membrane is based on a proprietary hydrocarbon resin.

 Fumasep FAA-3-PK-75 membrane comes in either a 10cm x 10cm or 20cm x 30cm size sheet.
-The membrane is the thin brown foil, delivered on a backing foil (colourless rigid PET foil).
-Pull off carefully the membrane (brown) from the backing foil.
+The membrane is the thin brown foil with a peek reinforcing structure.
 The membrane is delivered in dry form.

 Fumatech membranes are highly sensitive to differences in humidity and moisture content.
 Therefore the membranes can vary +/- 0.5cm from the original cut sizes.
 Also due to this sensitivity the manufacturer expects wrinkles to form, however soaking the membranes in deionized water will return the membranes to the full size planar state according to the manufacturer.